josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Alfredo Ortega ([@OrtegaAlfredo][5])

-Alfredo and a few others performed an RF survery of the WinVote printer, in order to determine if a TEMPEST attack would be possible from a reasonable distance.
+Alfredo and a few others performed an RF survey of the WinVote printer, in order to determine if a TEMPEST attack would be possible from a reasonable distance.
 The unit was emitting a bunch of RF.
 We were not able to correlate with specific actions of the device.
-Some very low signal in our measurments, but would need much, much more data to determine anything.
+Some very low signal in our measurements, but would need much, much more data to determine anything.
 We used [HackRF One][4], a software defined radio kit.